mehdifatan/VisNet/README.md

 w = learned prototype (weight vector)

-σ = receptive field width
+σ = feature-space tuning bandwidth controlling selectivity

 The weight vector w functions as a stored prototype.
 This shifts learning from amplitude-driven encoding (global weighted summation) to prototype-driven similarity coding, making the network more robust to irrelevant variations.